 Take plenty of breaks, take more than you think you need.
 Go for a walk outside when you can.
 Go to bed 30 minutes earlier.
 Do stuff in your free time that’s both good for you and that makes you happy.

 I hope you find these tips and tricks useful.
-At the end of the day, being happy at work isn’t as complicated as we make it.
+At the end of the day, learning to work happy isn’t as complicated as we make it.